JoseLuisZaballa/HM_Dashboard/README.md

 ### Key Features
 Authentication: The dashboard has an authentication process to ensure only authorized users can access the data.
-Filters: Users can easily filter the data by Age Range, Customers News Frequency, Customers Member Status, Sales Channel, Index Group and Dates Sales
+Filters: Users can easily filter the data by Age Range, Customers News Frequency, Customers Member Status, Sales Channel, Index Group and Dates Sales.
 Sections:
 * How to use the dashboard?
 * Customers